Bade Achhe Lagte Hain: Filming

 During the summer of 2012, Ekta Kapoor introduced a five-year leap in the narrative.
-After this leap, thirty six episodes of Bade Achhe Lagte Hain (episodes 235–270) had content which was shot in Dubai, UAE over a period of 10 days.
-These episodes portray Priya (Sakshi Tanwar) living with her five-year-old daughter Peehu (Amrita Mukherjee) in the city until she has to return to Mumbai, in India.
+After this leap, 36 episodes of Bade Achhe Lagte Hain (episodes 235–270) had content which was shot in Dubai, UAE over a period of 10 days.
+These episodes portray Priya (Tanwar) living with her five-year-old daughter Peehu (Amrita Mukherjee) in the city until she has to return to Mumbai, in India.
 The production team failed to obtain the correct permits to shoot in Dubai and had to briefly stop shooting until the paperwork was processed.

 Music

 The title track of the soap opera, inspired by the song Bade Achhe Lagte Hain is composed by R. D. Burman, from the 1976 Bollywood movie, Balika Badhu.
 The lyrics of the soap opera's title track have been penned up by Nawab Arzoo and the title track has been sung by Shreya Ghoshal and Trijayh Dey.
 Lalit Sen provided the music to the title track.
 The background music or the incidental music of the soap opera has been provided by Abhishek Singh and Mintu Jha.
 It also includes songs from soundtrack albums of few Bollywood movies.
 The Tamil version of the title track song was sung by Shweta Mohan, with hummings of Shreya Ghoshal reused.